decentraland/sdk-issues/README.md

 This repo is open to the public as a place where the community can post issues, feature requests or start discussions related to the Decentraland SDK.

 The Decentraland SDK is used to create interactive 3D scenes that you can upload to your LAND in Decentraland.
-To learn more about it, see the [documentation](https://docs.decentraland.org/) and the [API reference](https://decentraland.github.io/cli/).
+To learn more about it, see the [documentation](https://docs.decentraland.org/).

 If you've come across any problems while using the SDK, or if there are any key features that would help you and others create great content, please go to the *Issues* tab of this repo and create a *new Issue*.